- UAB and Sexual Consent

 Starbucks: Located in the newly opened campus location within Sterne Library at 917 S. 13th St. S. Also located in Five Points South.

-Subway: Where to get those $5 foot longs so you can live or stop singing about them.
+Subway: Where to get those $5 foot longs.
 Located next to Snoozy’s at 1321 10th Ave S.

 Surin: Boasts serving the best Thai food in Alabama.
 Surin West is located in Five Points South at 1918 11th Ave.
 S. and Surin 280 is located at 16 Perimeter Park S.

-Ted’s Restaurant: Local cuisine with delivery available.
+Ted’s Restaurant: Home cookin’ meat and three found here.
 Located at 328 12th St. S.

 Temporary Services: Provides temporary clerical, secretarial and service-related personnel for UAB buildings.
 Call (205) 934-4030 for more information.